zadohu22/cookbook/cookbook/README.md

 -- Refactoring?
 I tried to DRY with my DB reads/writes by exporting the repeatable logic into separate functions.
 I'm still looking in to this.

--- CSS/Tailwind because...I mean come on it's CSS, is there anyone that has made a project without having a fist fight with CSS?
+-- CSS/Tailwind because...It's a never ending battle.